CorrelAid/hugo-website/content/en/correlaid-x/konstanz.md

 As the “birthplace” of CorrelAid, the small university town on the lake has always had a large circle of data science enthusiastic students.
 In order to fill this tradition with life, the Local Chapter Konstanz was founded in 2019 and has since then organized several R-workshops, data roundtables and data hackdays in cooperation with the data journalism team of SWR.
 Also, a project with the NPO “Studieren ohne Grenzen” (Study without borders) could be realized.

 There is a close cooperation of the local chapter with the Open-Data Portal of the city of Konstanz, for which for instance R and Python packages have been created.
-(Currently there is also an ongoing  project with the NPO "Stolpersteine" .)
+Moreover, there is also currently an ongoing project with the NPO "Stolpersteine Konstanz".
 As you can see, Konstanz not only has CorrelAid tradition, its own local chapter and a lake to offer, but also a great Data4Good future.

 So feel free to contact us if you want to join us or just have a look!